youssefbelghmi/predicting-cardiovascular-disease/README.md

 If you have any questions or encounter issues, please don't hesitate to reach out to the authors for assistance.
 We hope you find our project informative and insightful.

+## Authors

+This project was led by Youssef Belghmi, Hamza Morchid, and Ilias Merigh, Master's students in Data Science at EPFL.
+It was conducted as part of an introductory project for the Machine Learning course (CS-433).

+If you have any questions or encounter issues, please don't hesitate to reach out to the authors for assistance.
+We hope you find our project informative and insightful.